alexwoolford/rtd-kafka/README.md

 The __rtd-feed__ module publishes the latest Denver RTD vehicle positions, every 30 seconds, to the `rtd-bus-position` Kafka topic.

-The messages are serialized as Avro and look like this where deserialized:
+The messages are serialized as Avro and look like this when deserialized:

     {
       "id": "985CC5EC1D3FC176E053DD4D1FAC4E39",